 - Operating budgeting

 - Cash flow budgeting

-Operating budgets are formatted as income statements, and chiefly contain sales forecasts.
-These projections take into account sales revenue, costs of goods, operational and administrative expenses, in order to calculate net profit.
+Operating budgets are formatted as income statements and chiefly contain sales forecasts.
+These projections take into account sales revenue, costs of goods, and operational and administrative expenses in order to calculate net profit.

 Cash flow budgets show expected cash inflows (receipts or sources) and cash outflows (expenses or uses).
 The cash flow budget shows whether the company will have enough cash to continue meeting its monthly expenses over the budgeted time period.
 This is vital data, because if a cash flow budget shows a cash deficit, companies can responsibly develop borrowing plans and payback schedule in order to remain operational during difficult times.